Certificates of Electrical Safety community information

 Some Registered Electrical Contractors or Restricted Electrical Licence holders elect not to separately list Certificate of Electrical Safety Fees on their invoices, instead the Certificate of Electrical Safety and administration fee form part of the various items or may be included as part of one lump sum in their invoice.
 Although the purchase of a Certificate of Electrical Safety from Energy Safe Victoria does not attract GST, an Registered Electrical Contractor or Restricted Electrical Licence holder may be required to add GST to the amount they charge their customers.
 Energy Safe Victoria cannot give advice regarding GST.

 The amount the Registered Electrical Contractor or Restricted Electrical Licence holder charges the customer for the Certificate of Electrical Safety, including handling fee, is a contractual issue between the Registered Electrical Contractor or Restricted Electrical Licence holder and the customer.
-If a customer believes they have been over-charged for this, the customer should contact for help.
+If a customer believes they have been over-charged for this, the customer should contact Consumer Affairs for help.

 Audits of electrical installation work